hibernate/database-profile-plugin/Readme.md

 *    contain a directory named _jdbc_ which is assumed to hold jar file(s) needed for the profile.

 Such directories become the basis of a database profile made available to the build.
-The name of the profile (which becomes important when we discuss the next plugin) is taken from the directory name.
+The name of the profile is taken from the directory name.
 Database profiles can also contain a _resources_ directory.

 An example layout using _matrix.gradle_ might be